tancredi/flickblaster-game/README.md

 # FlickBlaster

-An open-source HTML5 game created as a demo for my LXJS 2013 talk about game development
+An HTML5 top-down physics-based puzzle game layed out in MVC fashion, rendered using a combination of DOM, SVG and canvas wrapped as a mobile app using Cordova.

 The game is written in [CoffeeScript](http://coffeescript.org/), bundled with [Browserify](http://browserify.org/) and wrapped as a [Cordova](http://cordova.apache.org/) cross-platform app, but can also be executed and tested in the browser.

-The source code is commented end to end and for better understanding.

 # Quick source overlook

-The coffeescript source of the app is all contained in `src/` The directories inside it are the following:
+The coffeescript source of the app is all contained in `src/` The directory structure is layed out as follow:

 * core - *The web-app framework core (Template rendering, routing, UI) is contained in*
 * views - *All view controllers.
 GameView contains part of the base game mechanics*